 I see a very positive development trend for all companies that became PeerBerry partners this year.
 Investors have nothing to worry about, as all new companies are in the hands of other profitable Aventus Group companies – if some company would run into financial difficulties, another profitable Aventus Group company would take over that company’s liabilities and would settle with all investors.
 However, we see no indication that the Group guarantee would be required to be applied.

-The Aventus Group has been providing financial support for children with serious illnesses for several years.
+The Aventus Group has provided financial support for children with serious illnesses for several years.
 Many companies have reduced or stopped charitable funding due to the pandemic.
-How the pandemic affected the Aventus Group charity activities?
+How has the pandemic affected the Aventus Group’s charity activities?

-Aventus Group donates a part of its’ profits for children with serious illnesses every year.
+Aventus Group donates a part of its profits to children with serious illnesses yearly.
 Treating children who are suffering from complex illnesses is very expensive.
 As economic conditions become more difficult, we understand that many families, who have ill children, will face even greater challenges, especially in countries where living standards are relatively lower.
-Therefore, we continue our mission of good works without any doubts, to at least make things easier for children by helping them feel better.
+Therefore, we continue our mission of good works without any doubts to at least make things easier for children by helping them feel better.

 We did not cut the charity budget this year.
-Currently, we are aiming to donate at least 20 000 EUR per month to different charity programs to help children diagnosed with cancer and other serious diseases.
+Currently, we aim to donate at least 20 000 EUR per month to different charity programs to help children diagnosed with cancer and other serious diseases.
 In comparison, last year 150 000 Eur was donated to charity throughout the year.
-The total charity amount this year will be definitely higher.
+The total charity amount this year will definitely be higher.

-We are also covering all medical expenses for our employees or close relatives when needed, not only for medical needs now related to Covid-19.
+We also cover all medical expenses for our employees or close relatives when needed, not only for medical needs now related to Covid-19.
 It was our normal practice before the pandemic as well.